Biden blasts 'extreme' GOP in Labor Day battleground trips

 “We have a president who understands the challenges facing working families,” Evers told the crowd.
 He said that Biden “hasn’t forgotten that working families matter, not just on Labor Day, but every single day of the year.”

 Pennsylvania voters are choosing a new governor, with state Attorney General John Shapiro facing another Trump-endorsed Republican, Doug Mastriano, and a new senator.
 That race is between Democratic Lt.
 Gov. John Fetterman and Trump-backed celebrity heart physician Mehmet Oz.
-Fetterman met with Biden before he spoke in West Mifflin.
+Fetterman spoke with Biden before both gave speeches in West Mifflin.

 The Pennsylvania and Wisconsin races could decide which party controls the Senate next year, while the winner of each governorship may influence results in 2024′s presidential election.
-The stakes are particularly high given that some Trump-aligned candidates have spread lies about widespread fraud that did not occur during the 2020 election — raising questions about what might happen if a candidate they don’t support wins the next presidential contest.
+The stakes are particularly high given that some Trump-aligned candidates have spread lies about widespread fraud that did not occur during the 2020 election.

 Vice President Kamala Harris paid tribute to organized labor in at breakfast meeting with the Greater Boston Labor Council, declaring “When union wages go up, everybody’s wages go up.”